estuary/flow/site/docs/reference/Connectors/materialization-connectors/mysql.md

 ## MySQL on managed cloud platforms

 In addition to standard MySQL, this connector supports cloud-based MySQL instances.
-To connect securely, you must use an SSH tunnel.
+To connect securely, you can either enable direct access for Flows's IP or use an SSH tunnel.

 Google Cloud Platform, Amazon Web Service, and Microsoft Azure are currently supported.
 You may use other cloud platforms, but Estuary doesn't guarantee performance.